 9. Competitors may use the services of the professional accompanists engaged by the Festival.
 Where competitors use their own accompanist and that accompanist is accompanying competitors in more than one class, in the event of a clash of timing the official accompanist must be used.

-10. In classes 41, 42, 43 & 55 backing recordings may be used.
-The Festival provides a cd player with speakers but competitors may use their own and in this case the competitor will be responsible for providing and operating the required equipment.
+10. In music classes 40, 41, 42, & 55 backing recordings may be used.
+In this case the competitor will be responsible for providing and operating the required equipment.
 Equipment must be portable and ready to use immediately.
 Microphones must not be used.

 All performances using music from shows in current production are subject to copyright law.
 Songs from shows in current production may be sung as a concert item, i.e, with no costume or movement without need for copyright permission.
 Where movement or costume are included in a performance copyright permission is required and the festival committee accepts these entries on the basis that the appropriate copyright permission has been sought.
 Performers or teachers with queries on how to obtain copyright permission for performance items should contact Festivals House on 01625 42897 before making their entries.